Abruzzo; home to the purest form of Italian food.

 Abruzzo is located on the Adriatic coast in Central Italy.
-Because much of inland Abruzzo is mountainous and covered in National parks, the region was relatively isolated up until the 20th century and as a result still remains fairly unspoiled with lots of ancient villages, monasteries and castles.
+Because much of inland Abruzzo is mountainous and covered in National parks, the region was relatively isolated up until the 20th century.
+As a result, Abruzzo still remains fairly unspoiled with lots of ancient villages, monasteries and castles.
 This ‘isolation’ has also meant that the Abruzzese people have maintained many traditions and customs without influence from the rest of Italy.
-As a result, the cuisine in this region is quite unique and many believe it to be the purest form of Italian food.
+Consequently, the cuisine in this region is quite unique and many believe it to be the purest form of Italian food.

-Inland Abruzzo is historically a land of ancient agricultural and pastoral traditions and this part of the region’s cuisine revolves around fresh seasonal produce, roasted meats, cured pork, aged cheeses and foraged foods such as porcini mushrooms, truffles and chestnuts.
+Inland, Abruzzo is historically a land of ancient agricultural and pastoral traditions.
+So, part of the region’s cuisine revolves around fresh seasonal produce, roasted meats, cured pork, aged cheeses and foraged foods such as porcini mushrooms, truffles and chestnuts.

-The countryside is dotted with herds of sheep and goats, as a consequence lamb and kid are the most popular meat.
+The countryside is dotted with herds of sheep and goats.
+As a consequence, lamb and kid are the most popular meat.
 These are often simmered slowly in sauce and served with polenta or pasta.
-On special occasions large pieces of milk fed lamb are spit roasted or lamb is also slowly cooked in a sealed clay casserole dish along with olives, lemons, hot peppers and oregano in a dish called ‘agnello alle olive’.
+On special occasions large pieces of milk fed lamb are spit roasted.
+Lamb is also slowly cooked in a sealed clay casserole dish along with olives, lemons, hot peppers and oregano in a dish called ‘agnello alle olive’.
 A very popular street and barbecue food is lamb skewers called ‘arrosticini’.
 These are cooked on a special grill the locals call ‘lu fornacell’.

-Beef is not so common in Abruzzo but many families still raise their own pigs and, as in Calabria, flavorful, lean pork meat and cured meats such as salami are produced from these often free-roaming pigs throughout the region.
+Beef is not so common in this region but many families still raise their own pigs and, as in Calabria, flavorful, lean pork meat and cured meats such as salami are produced from these often free-roaming pigs throughout the region.

 Like other southern Italians the Abruzzese love spicy dishes!
 In fact, grated cheese is not as popular on pasta in Abruzzo as it is in other parts of Italy.
 Instead, the Abruzzese pass around a small bowl of oil, flavored with either dried or fresh peperoncino.
-I have read that it is even possible to see a whole fresh green chili being passed around with scissors for snipping!
+In some places you can also sometimes see a whole fresh green chili being passed around with scissors for snipping!

 Near the coast seafood pasta is the norm.
 Dishes worth mentioning (although there are lots more!) are ‘spaghetti al cartoccio’, a seafood and spaghetti dish which is finished off in the oven wrapped in baking paper and pizzichi di farro, pasta made from farro, an ancient wheat, with calamari, sepia, mussels, clams and scampi.